School Ethos and Values

 Read Write Inc., developed by Ruth Miskin, provides a structured and systematic approach to teaching literacy.
 It is used by more than a quarter of the UK’s primary schools and is designed to create fluent readers, confident speakers and willing writers.

 In addition to the reading that takes place during Read Write Inc. the pupils in Year 2 onwards take part in daily whole class reading where each child has a copy of the class story or text and tracks or follows the words on the page as the teacher reads aloud; modelling expression, intonation, explaining new vocabulary, etc. This means that all children are getting the opportunity to share a text that they may not have chosen themselves or may not be able to fully decode independently.
 The guided reading sessions also include opportunities to talk about the text and answer comprehension-based questions to further deepen their understanding of it.
 It is expected that our pupils read at home on a daily basis, or as often as possible, in order to build up their skills, confidence and exposure to a range of genres.
+Prior to Year 2 the children share stories on a daily basis either as a class, in small groups or with their peers.

 Class Curriculum Coverage